ENGLISH FOR CONGRESS POSITION PAPER (April 2018)

 ago have now manifested themselves as more than 8 million jobs

-lost and as many as 10 million homes having been repossessed or
+lost and as many as 10 million homes had been repossessed or

 threatened by foreclosure.

 The causes of these disasters have not been corrected,

 and derivatives and other exotic financial instruments are still

 being created with the inevitable onset of an even greater

 financial meltdown in the future.

 Fifty to one leverage risks that are created will be

 again be bailed out to save the greedy from the consequences of